 Your domain name is an important part of branding for natural food stores.
 It’s also one of the first things people notice when they go to your website.
 Use your store’s exact name in your domain if it’s available.
 If it’s already taken, you can try adding your city’s name to the end of it.

 Since .com has been around for 30 years, it might be difficult to find the exact name you want.
-The good news is, there are hundreds of new domains for you to choose from, including:
+The good news is, there are hundreds of new domain extensions for you to choose from, including:

 Because these haven’t been around as long as .com, you might have better luck registering your store’s exact name with one of these extensions.
 These new extensions also give natural food stores the chance to be creative with their names.